 Block 3 from Yarra Street to Bellerine Street will seamlessly connect with previously completed blocks, balanced between vehicles and active transport, with single lanes in each direction for cars and separated lanes for cyclists improving safety.

-Block 3 will see the continuation of the botanic walk along both the north and south sides of Malop Street complemented by native vegetation and planting, separated bike lanes for improved cyclist safety, and rehabilitation of the road consistent with Block 2.
+Block 3 will see the continuation of the botanic walk along the south side of Malop Street complemented by native vegetation and planting, a separated bike lane for improved cyclist safety, and some rehabilitation works of the road.

 The design aims to enhance the street environment by creating a functional and attractive community space for retail and dining, business, active transport, and cultural activities.
 The design elements will tie together the unique existing business and trader features, and retail/commercial functions.